GatKrieger/comparativeCoexp/README.md

 The input is a table of normalized read counts in excel, where each sheet contains data samples from a different species.
 # Test input
 "expression_per_species_test.xlsx"
+This is a subset of the data presented in the article.
+Full data will be avilable soon.
 # Output files
 The similairity in co-expression pattern of a gene between species is termed regulatory similarity.
 "divT_<date>.mat" is a matlab table that lists the regulatory similarity scores of each gene in the desired comparisons.